 Ice Climbing Frozen Waterfalls in the Upper Peninsula

 Lasting from mid-December to late March, the abundance of ice in the Munising area attracts veteran and novice climbers from around the world.
 This activity is getting more popular by the year!
 The Michigan Ice Fest, held the second weekend in February, is an annual area event that includes seminars by world-class climbers and beginner climbing classes.
 Why not give this exciting sport a try?
+The most popular in the area is the Eben Ice Caves.

 - The Sconnie family, of Stevens Point, Wisconsin enjoy a snowshoeing adventure to Tannery Falls.
 Photo by Christine Snow.